determines which forms ld evaluates

 Parent topic: MISCELLANEOUS Home

-Lemma instances are the objects one provides via :use
+Lemma instances are the objects one provides via :use and :by hints

 (see hints) to bring to the theorem prover's attention some